jcraigk/storykey/README.md

 # Mnemonica

 Mnemonica is a system for converting between arbitrary strings of data and a series of memorable English phrases.
-It leans toward visualization and personification as its primary mnemonic mechanism, favoring action scenes around an entity like an animal.
+Its grammar and lexicon is curated for concreteness and personification, supporting mental visuzliation.

 The primary use case is memorizing cryptocurrency private keys, often referred to as creating a "brain wallet."
 This system is inspired by [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) but adds extra features:

-(1) Encode an arbitrary length string
-(2) Versioning is built into the mnemonic phrase
+(1) Encode arbitrary length strings, supporting popular formats (2) Includes 10-bit checksum word to fortify phrases (3) Includes version slug to guarantee accurate decoding (4) Lexicon curated for mental visualization
-(3) Words are selected for mental visualization, favoring concrete over abstract (4) Phrases adhere to a repeating grammar
+(5) Phrases adhere to a repeating grammar

 Phrases produced by Mnemonica take the following form:

 ```
-In [version_slug] at [time] I saw
+In [version slug] at [bit entropy of last word] I saw
 1. [adjective] [noun] [verb] and [verb]
-2. [adjective [noun]
+2. [adjective] [noun] [verb (checksum)]
 ````

 For example